MicrosoftDocs/memdocs/memdocs/intune/apps/apps-win32-add.md

   > [!NOTE]
   > The conditions for *all* rules must be met to detect the app.
   >
-  > If Intune detects that the app is not present on the device, Intune will offer the app again within approximately 24 hours.
+  > If Intune detects that the app isn't present on the device, Intune will offer the app again within approximately 24 hours.
 This will occur only for apps targeted with the required intent.

 - **Manually configure detection rules**: You can select one of the following rule types:
     - **MSI**: Verify based on an MSI version check.
 This option can be added only once.
 When you choose this rule type, you have two settings:
         - **MSI product code**: Add a valid MSI product code for the app.
         - **MSI product version check**: Select **Yes** to verify the MSI product version in addition to the MSI product code.
     - **File**: Verify based on file or folder detection, date, version, or size.
         - **Path**: Enter the full path of the folder that contains the file or folder to detect.
-This should not include special characters such as **,** or **"**.
+This shouldn't include special characters such as **,** or **"**.
         - **File or folder**: Enter the file or folder to detect.
         - **Detection method**: Select the type of detection method used to validate the presence of the app.
         - **Associated with a 32-bit app on 64-bit clients**: Select **Yes** to expand any path environment variables in the 32-bit context on 64-bit clients.
 Select **No** (default) to expand any path variables in the 64-bit context on 64-bit clients.
 32-bit clients will always use the 32-bit context.